How to Refresh Email on Mac and Fix Sync Issues Fast 2026

 - Sidebar account status: A greyed-out account name means it's offline.
 Bring it online manually.

 - Fetch vs. Push configuration: Push syncs in real time (if supported); Fetch checks on a schedule.
-Gmail, for example, only supports Fetch in Apple Mail.
+Gmail, for example, only supports Fetch in Apple Mail due to protocol limitations.

 Advanced fixes: Rebuild or reset Apple Mail